Snowbound (1948 film): Production

 Hammond Innes' novel The Lonely Skier was published in 1947.
 Film rights were bought by Sydney Box at Gainsborough Studios.
 The film involved location shooting in the French Alps.
 A unit was sent to shoot exteriors in the Alps while director David MacDonald finished Good Time Girl for Gainsborough.

 Studio filming at the Lime Grove Studios in Shepherd's Bush took place in July 1947.
+The film's sets were designed by the art directors Maurice Carter and George Provis.

 Reception

 Critical

 The March 1948 Variety review was not especially favourable, stating that the "Main failing of the yarn is that situations do not thrill sufficiently", and "For the romantic interest Mila Parely was imported from Paris, an experiment difficult to justify by results."
+In the same year Kine Weekly called the film a "Pretentious pot-boiler," adding "The imposing cast does its best with the theatrical plot, but the action does not warm up until the last two reels and then only because of a spectacular fire sequence.
+Although interspersed with a few exhilarating ski-ing interludes, it's too staged to cut much ice at the universal box office."
 The Los Angeles Times reviewer in February 1949 wrote that "the British flair for making gripping spine chillers explodes excitingly" in the film.

 Halliwell's Film Guide considers it "a rather foolish story which provides little in the way of action but at least assembles a fine crop of character actors."

-Radio Times reviewer Tony Sloman wrote that the film "too often betrays its pulp novel roots among resolutely studio-bound snow", although " the cast is splendid".
-The director, when the characters are trapped, achieves "a fine sense of claustrophobia".
+Radio Times reviewer Tony Sloman wrote that the film "too often betrays its pulp novel roots among resolutely studio-bound snow.
+Nevertheless, the cast is splendid. [...]
+Director David MacDonald ploughs through the tosh with a certain conviction, achieving a fine sense of claustrophobia".

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Claustophobic thriller is slow developing, gets more exciting towards the end."